chili-publish/grafx-documentation/docs/GraFx-Studio/guides/characterstyles/index.md

 ![Image](cs-9.png)

-You selected text now has the character style applied.
+Your selected text now has the character style applied.

 ![Image](cs-8.png)